department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/DevOps/Automation Code Docs/GitHub Actions/BuildReleaseWorkflows.md

 #### Description
-This workflow runs every time a tag with v`int.int.int` pattern is pushed to the origin.
+This workflow runs every time a tag with `vX.X.X` pattern is pushed to the origin.
 It builds production versions for both Android and iOS and submits them to the app stores for review.

 Creates a Slack thread in the channel and updates the thread with the results of each build job.